swcarpentry/git-novice/04-changes.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Go through the modify-add-commit cycle for single and multiple files.
+> *   Go through the modify-add-commit cycle for a single file.
 > *   Explain where information is stored at each stage of Git commit workflow.

 Let's create a file called `mars.txt` that contains some notes